JeffNeff/Supercharge-Your-Web3-App-with-Firefly-and-Triggermesh/README.md

 ### Subscribe to Firefly Events

-To view the events in the Firefly event stream, First create a new subscription.
+**Note** If you just want a quick way to view all of your events you can use the FireFly Web UI.
+The Web UI is a great way to see what is going on in your FireFly stack.
+You can find the Web UI in the logs of the terminal that you started the FireFly stack in.

-This will create a new subscription, `app1`, with a "catch-all" filter.
+To begin consuming the events from the Firefly event stream, first create a new subscription.
+This can be accomplished with the following command:

 ```
 curl --location --request POST 'http://127.0.0.1:5000/api/v1/namespaces/default/subscriptions' \